 There’s nothing better than sitting down with a couple of friends and having a good chat about the world over some afternoon tea.
-That is apart from sitting down with friends and having a chat over afternoon tea- with some delicious baked treats.
+That is, apart from sitting down with friends and having a chat at an afternoon tea party – with some delicious baked treats.

-In this article we’ve found some recipes to suit both sides, whether you love tradition or want something a bit more out there, we’ve got you covered.
+In this article we’ve found some recipes to suit both sides, whether you love tradition or want something a bit more exciting than finger sandwiches or an egg salad, we’ve got you covered.

 1. Vegan Scones

 You can’t have afternoon tea without scones.
 Scones are what afternoon tea is built around, these vegan scones are no exception.
 They are easy to make and only take 20 minutes of preparation time and 20 minutes baking time.

 These scones also use soy milk and a vegan vegetable spread so that everyone in your party will be able to enjoy them.
 You can serve them with a fresh pot of raspberry jam (or strawberry jam) and a selection of vegan creams.
 This recipe makes 6 scones, but it’s always worth doubling the batch and making 12, you can never have too many scones at a tea party.

 2. Fruit Scones

 If you prefer your scones with a little twist to them, then this recipe for Fruit Scones will surely satisfy the scone-shaped hole in your afternoon tea.
 Using dairy products, these scones take a little less time to make than the vegan ones by about 5 minutes.

 The recipe says to use 100g of sultanas, but this scone recipe works with any dried fruit.
 We recommend trying out 100g of chopped dried mango for a tropical taste, but sultanas and raisins work perfectly for a traditional scone.